 - Preheat oven to 350 degrees F.

-- Make the Filling: Chop pears, removing the stem and core, then place in a large mixing bowl.
-Add remaining filling ingredients and mix until the pears are well coated.
-Pour the filling into an 8" x 8" baking pan.
+- Make the Filling: Wash the pears and remove the stem and core.
+Cut the pears into about ¼ inch pieces, then place in a large mixing bowl.
+Add the remaining filling ingredients and mix until the pears are well coated.
+Pour the filling into a 7" x 11" or 8" square baking dish.

-- Make the Crumble: Combine the almond flour, tapioca flour, flaked coconut, cinnamon and salt in a large mixing bowl.
+- Make the Crumble: Combine the almond flour, tapioca starch, flaked coconut, cinnamon and salt in a large mixing bowl.
 Add in the shortening and maple syrup.
-Mix with a fork, then use your hands.
+Mix with a fork, then use your hands to combine the mixture.
 Once the dough is barely mixed together (still slightly crumbly), use your hands to crumble the topping over the filling.
 Gently press down with your hands.

 - Place the crumble in the oven and bake at 350 degrees F for 35 minutes.